ail-project/ail-feeder-ct/README.md

   -ms, --matching_string
-                        Match domain name if variations are in the domain name in any position -vt, --virustotal     Check domain on virus total
+                        Match domain name if variations are in the domain name in any position -vt, --virustotal     Check domain on virus total -w, --warning			If CNAME is not the same as the matching domain then send a warning to Ail or just display a message.
   -o OUTPUT, --output OUTPUT
                         path to ouput location, default: ../output -v                    verbose, more display